kbroman/Talk_Graphs/ReadMe.md

 directory contains only the Excel-based figures; the R-based figures are not included in the repository.

-There's also slides of the
+There are also slides of the
 &ldquo;[Top Ten Worst Graphs](http://www.biostat.wisc.edu/~kbroman/topten_worstgraphs)&rdquo;
 ([pdf here](http://www.biostat.wisc.edu/~kbroman/presentations/topten.pdf)).
 The needed figures are not in this repository, but are available